 What is OR Function in VBA?

-What is the first thing comes to your mind when you think of the word “OR”?
+What is the first thing that comes to mind when you think of the word "OR"?

-With the same idea, OR is a logical function that gives the result as TRUE if any one of the logical tests is TRUE and gives FALSE as the result if none of the logical tests are TRUE.
+With the same idea, OR is a logical function that gives the result as TRUE if any of the logical tests is TRUE and gives FALSE if none of the logical tests are TRUE.

-This works exactly opposite of VBA AND function.
-AND function returns TRUE only if all the logical conditions are TRUE.
-If anyone of the conditions is not satisfied, then we will get FALSE as a result.
+It works exactly the opposite of the VBA AND function.
+The AND function returns TRUE only if all the logical conditions are TRUE.
+If any of the conditions are not satisfied, we will get FALSE.

 The formula of VBA OR Function